duliodenis/myStatus/README.md

 - delete goals / accomplishments
 - reorder goals in edit mode
 - tap gesture recognizer to invoke edit view in edit mode
+- you can edit goals
+- goals and accomplishments are persistent

+#### Support or Contact

+Visit [ddApps.co](http://ddapps.co) to see more.